jesussanchezoro/grafo-research/README.md

-# grafo-research
+# GRAFO

-This repository contains the source code and instances of the problems in which GRAFO is working
+This repository contains the source code and instances of the problems in which GRAFO is working.